-Our summer courses are offered in two consecutive 4-week sessions that run between the end of May and the end of July.
+Our summer courses are offered in two consecutive 4-week sessions that run between the May and July.
 They are arranged so that motivated students may earn credit in complementary courses.
 Students take one course per session.
 Each 4 week course/session consists of 60 contact hours.

-Fees: Program fees include tuition, lodging in a furnished student apartment or hotel unit, course materials, a farewell lunch or dinner and, where applicable, field trips and co-curricular activities.
+Program fees include tuition, lodging in a furnished student apartment or hotel unit, course materials, a farewell lunch or dinner and, where applicable, field trips and co-curricular activities.
 Cost varies by course.
-See the full list of courses below or visit http://www.cyathens.org/43/1/summer_courses/ for more information!
+See the full list of courses below or visit our website

 - Onsite and experience-based classes